|Feature Article - April 2008|

 Adam: OK.
 We will skip step one and go on to step two.
 Letís create a new species by causing some mutations.
 Letís use massive doses of radiation to create new forms of life.

 Jamie: Well, we sort of already tried that.
 Remember when we tested the myth that cockroaches would be the only survivors of a nuclear war?
-We zapped several kinds of insects with massively lethal does of radiation.
+We zapped several kinds of insects with massively lethal doses of radiation.
 Most of them died, but a few survived.

 Adam: Yes, and as soon as the cameras stopped rolling, we stepped on the few surviving bugs.
 We didnít give them a chance to reproduce.
 Who knows what would have happened to their offspring?